FrederikLL/week36or3/README.md

 Day 4:
-DOM manipulation assignment is in the jshtmlday4 project. the first assignment is in the index.html file, and the rest of what i completed is in the opgave2.html file
+DOM manipulation assignment is in the jshtmlday4 project. the first assignment is in the index.html file, and the rest of what i completed is in the opgave2.html file The fetch data assignment is in the fetchpage.html file but i never got it to work properly.

 Day 5:
 ??